lauriebelch/GLADE/README.md

 # GLADE

-Gains, Losses, AncestralGenomes, Duplications, Evolution!
+GLADE: Accurate inference of Gains, Losses, Ancestral genomes, and Duplication Events for comparative genomics

 GLADE is a Python tool for reconstructing the full evolutionary history of orthogroups — including gene gains, losses, duplications, and ancestral gene repertoires — using only an OrthoFinder v3 results directory as input.
 GLADE maps every event onto the species tree and produces rich output for comparative genomics.